genFD/code-journey-notes/notes/04-building-UI/React-app-arch-prod/1-understanding-the-arch-react.md

 - What are the architectural challenges of React applications ?

-- What architectural decisions when building React applications
+- What are architectural decisions when building React applications?

-- How to plan your application
+- How to plan your application?

-**learn to think a bit more from the architectural point of view when starting React application development.**
+**Learn to think a bit more from the architectural point of view when starting React application development.**

 ## Notes